Click here to download and view the St. Theodore Guerin Novena.

 With somewhat unexpected joy when Jan returned on December 16, 2010 to bring us the finished expression we found it not to represent the 55-year old canonized saint but a young sister of about 20-years old.
 What better image for her mission for the students here at Guerin Catholic High School.
 If you read Mother Guerin's books she will take us all to task on what it means to count on God for everything.
 She knew from her experience that allowing God to complete His plan was far wiser than using the force of human will to create ours.
 She came from nothing, brought with her little, received little upon arrival, was challenged, discouraged, and inhibited by her local authorities but all the while succeeding in building a beautiful school for woman who could come to know the plan God has for their lives.

-In the past seven months as president of the school, I have been challenged with accounts of seemingly impossible magnitudes that stand in the way of the success of Guerin Catholic High School.
+In my first year as president of the school, I was challenged with accounts of seemingly impossible magnitudes that stood in the way of the success of Guerin Catholic High School.
 Challenged with financial stumbling blocks to meet our debt requirements and capital needed to complete the construction of the school for our expected eight hundred students.
 Along with the challenges in weaving a wonderfully talented and spiritually gifted staff called to work together on their own spiritual development that will shape the direction of Guerin Catholic's God-given mission.
-Every month that goes by I am taken by the power of "God's Providence" and for that matter the works, grace, and encouragement of Mother Guerin in the hallways of Guerin Catholic.
+Every month that went by, I was taken by the power of "God's Providence" and for that matter the works, grace, and encouragement of Mother Guerin in the hallways of Guerin Catholic.
 It happens here often.
 Many times we have been in difficult meetings only to return to our desks to find an email or letter solving our problem.

 It is my desire, hope, and prayer that each of us will have the courage, faith, and confidence to give every day, its good, and its bad to our Lord so to let Him direct our lives in HIS providence.